-- If the borrower has a history of renting the property extending back into the last tax filing year (refinance transaction): - " Copy of most recent year of signed federal personal tax return with Schedule E including the rental property - " Calculation: Utilize pre-income tax cash flow - If the borrower does not have a history of renting the property (purchase transaction), or the borrower's history does not extend back into the last tax filing year: - " Obtain appraisal including market rent analysis and - " Obtain subject property lease agreement - Copy of lease not required for purchase loan - Copy of lease required for prior purchase unless the owner can document that the property was not leased during a period of renovation or improvement - " Calculation: Estimate cash flow using 75% of gross rent less PITI and HOA dues.
-When both the appraisal market rent analysis and the lease are required or present, the lower of the two must be used in the above calculation. - If resulting income is positive, add to income.
-If result is loss, add to debt payments.
+- If the borrower does not have a history of renting the property (purchase transaction), or the borrower's history does not extend back into the last tax filing year: - Obtain appraisal including market rent analysis and - Obtain subject property lease agreement - " Copy of lease not required for purchase loan - " Copy of lease required for prior purchase unless the owner can document that the property was not leased during a period of renovation or improvement - Calculation: Estimate cash flow using 75% of gross rent less PITI and HOA dues.
+When both the appraisal market rent analysis and the lease are required or present, the lower of the two must be used in the above calculation. - " If resulting income is positive, add to income. - " If result is loss, add to debt payments.